-Mariovania is exactly what you think: a mashup of Mario-esque platformer gameplay with elements from the Castlevania series.
+Mariovania is exactly what the name suggests: a mashup of Mario-esque platformer gameplay mixed with elements from the Castlevania series.
 Fans of both series will love this game.
 If you find this game bringing on Nintendo nostalgia, we’ve already covered some of the best free fan-made Pokémon games .

-Interesting additions include experience and equipment systems, new abilities and powerups, tons of classic and new enemies, lots of secrets to explore, and a suprisingly fitting soundtrack.
+Interesting additions include experience and equipment systems, new abilities and power-ups, tons of classic and new enemies, lots of secrets to explore, and a surprisingly fitting soundtrack.

 The graphics leave something to be desired, but if you can ignore the fact that Mario runs like a marionette doll, you’ll find that the game itself is quite fun.
-Mariovania is still updated every so often, but expect to run into bugs.
+Mariovania is still updated every so often, but expect to run into the occasional bug.

 Download: Mariovania (Windows, Mac, Linux)